-The Breckenridge Rec Center is a hidden gem.
-There is an indoor pool with a zero entry for little ones and a lap pool for swimmers.
+The Breckenridge Rec Center is a hidden gem the received a 17 million dollar renovation in 2019.
+There is an indoor pool with a zero-entry for little ones and a lap pool for swimmers.
 In addition, there is a water slide, lazy river, rope swing, basketball nets, and a climbing wall.

 To ease the aches from being so active, there are two hot tubs.
 The Rec Center also has tennis, a rock wall, and complete workout facilities.
 Visitors can come for the day, or get a punch card for multiple visits.

 During our summer in Breck, we purchased a monthly pass to the rec center.
 The boys loved the aqua wall and rope swing and the older ones were excited to use the rock climbing wall.